tonytvo/blog-generator/content/blog/financial-statement-analysis/index.md

 # interpretation of financial statements
 - [interpretation of financial statements by Benjamin Graham and Warren Buffett](/interpretation-of-financial-statements/)
+- tracking how the money flows through a business is like watching a plumber determine where the leak is in a house.
+He starts at the source, where the water enters the main valve into the house (the net income), and he ends at the sink (the growing/decreasing equity and/or dividend).
+A well-managed profitable business will show a strong flow of cash through the plumbing of the accounts.
+- the accounting system is based on double entries.
+For every debit, there must be a credit.
+- **cash-based accounting**
+  - transaction is recorded only when cash is physically or digitally received into the bank account, not when the service or product is provided or received.
+  - this might be alright for "mom and pop"-style businesses, accounting laws do not allow for larger companies to conduct cash-based accounting.
+The reason for this is because it represents a low and delayed way of tracking revenues and expenses.
+- **accrual accounting**
+  - accrual accounting simply states that expenditures must be recorded when incurred and not when paid.
+Similarly, revenue must recorded when there is an outflow of services or goods, not when the payment is realized.
+  - publicly traded companies are based on accrual accounting.
+  - although accrual accounting might count funds that haven't actually been paid, it provides a clearer and realistic picture of the company's performance - especially for stock investors.
+A great way to account for any inconsistencies caused from accrual accounting is by thoroughly understanding the cash flow statement.
+- **revenues from primary activities**
+  - it's revenue received for the sale of company's primary product or service
+- **revenues from secondary activities**
+  - such as interests from cash sitting in an interest-bearing savings account produce revenue
+  - secondary activities are usually included in an income statement under the line titled net interest income.
+It is sometimes referred to as other income if it also includes other revenues not made from financial activities.
+- **gains**
+  - such as gain (loss) on sale of assets
+  - it's very important to understand that gains are not considered operating income.
+That is also why gains and losses are sometimes referred to as extraordinary income (expense)
 # Income statement analysis
 - [income statement analysis](https://www.oldschoolvalue.com/stock-valuation/income-statement-analysis-walkthrough/)
 - [old school value durable competitive advantage financial statement analysis](./durable-competitive-financial-statements-analysis.xlsx)
+- the income statement's sole purpose is to show a company's profitability over a given period of time.

 # Cashflow statement analysis
 - https://www.oldschoolvalue.com/stock-valuation/analysing-financial-statements-and-aerogrow/